-The Belfast and Dullstroom areas of Mpumalanga Province are home to some of the most beautiful but little known areas of South Africa.
-The area sits on the edge of the Drakensberg escarpment where many gurgling brooks start their life as crystal clear streams that flow over stunning waterfalls.
-The town of Belfast is traditionally associated as a centre of farming but its recent history has been overtaken by the development of open cast coal mining.
+The Belfast and Dullstroom areas of Mpumalanga Province are home to some of the most beautiful but little-known areas of South Africa.
+The area sits on the edge of the Drakensberg escarpment where many gurgling brooks start their life as crystal-clear streams that flow over stunning waterfalls.
+The town of Belfast is traditionally associated as a center of farming, but its recent history has been overtaken by the development of open cast coal mining.
 Not far from the town but a world away from its scarred exploitation by humans lies the natural beauty of the Rapids Trail.

 After many years of neglect and eventual closure the farm changed ownership and 2015 saw the redevelopment and re-opening of this trail.